Floorp-Projects/Floorp/toolkit/components/telemetry/docs/data/main-ping.rst

 childPayloads
 -------------
 The Telemetry payloads sent by child processes, recorded on child process shutdown (event ``content-child-shutdown`` observed).
 They are reduced session payloads, only available with e10s.
-Among some other things, they don't contain histograms, keyed histograms, addon details, addon histograms, or UI Telemetry.
+Among some other things, they don't contain histograms, keyed histograms, addon details, or UI Telemetry.

 Note: Child payloads are not collected and cleared with subsession splits, they are currently only meaningful when analysed from ``saved-session`` or ``main`` pings with ``reason`` set to ``shutdown``.